php-dev-br/laravel-doc-pt-br/routing.md

 ```

 <a name="explicit-binding"></a>

 ### Explicit Binding

-You are not required to use Laravel's implicit, convention based model resolution in order to use model binding.
-You can also explicitly define how route parameters correspond to models.
-To register an explicit binding, use the router's `model` method to specify the class for a given parameter.
-You should define your explicit model bindings at the beginning of the `boot` method of your `AppServiceProvider` class:
+You are not required to use Laravel's implicit, convention based model
+resolution in order to use model binding.
+You can also explicitly define how
+route parameters correspond to models.
+To register an explicit binding, use the
+router's `model` method to specify the class for a given parameter.
+You should
+define your explicit model bindings at the beginning of the `boot` method of
+your `RouteServiceProvider` class:

     use App\Models\User;
     use Illuminate\Support\Facades\Route;

     /**
-     * Bootstrap any application services.
+     * Define your route model bindings, pattern filters, etc.
      */
     public function boot(): void
     {
         Route::model('user', User::class);

+        // ...
     }

 Next, define a route that contains a `{user}` parameter: